 Women At Risk profiles more than 60 women who served our country either in the military or as civilians during peace and/or war time.
 This is the first time many of them shared their experiences, some funny--some sad.
 It is an opportunity to read about some of the things they did and the places they went.
 This is available direct from me and can be autographed copies.

-Meanwhile, in my very little spare time, I'm working on several things including my own autobiography, another book about my travels and the people I've met along the way, and possibly another book about more women I've met who have served our country and maybe Colonel Maggie in between my speaking engagements.
+Meanwhile I'm working on several things including my own autobiography, another book about my travels and the people I've met along the way, and possibly another book about more women I've met who have served our country and maybe Colonel Maggie.

 Please check back often to see the changes I've made.

-If you like the icons and graphics on my pages you can contact The Clip Art Warehouse.
-Their button is below.
+Some of the icons and graphics on my pages are from The Clip Art Warehouse.
 They offer free clip art to everyone.

 Use the buttons above, on the left or below to go to another page.